aws-observability/terraform-aws-observability-accelerator/docs/eks/index.md

 !!! note
     Starting version v2.5.x and above, we use Grafana Operator and External Secrets to manage Grafana contents.
-Your API Key will be stored securely on AWS Secrets Manager and the Grafana Operator will use it to sync dashboards, folders and data sources.
+Your API Key will be stored securely on AWS SSM Paramter Store and the Grafana Operator will use it to sync dashboards, folders and data sources.
     Read more [here](https://aws-observability.github.io/terraform-aws-observability-accelerator/concepts/).